ibm-cloud-docs/containers/cs_cluster_scaling.md

 # Autoscaling clusters
 {: #ca}

-With the `ibm-iks-cluster-autoscaler` plug-in, you can scale the worker pools in your {{site.data.keyword.containerlong}} cluster automatically to increase or decrease the number of worker nodes in the worker pool based on the sizing needs of your scheduled workloads.
+With the `ibm-iks-cluster-autoscaler` plug-in, you can scale the worker pools in your {{site.data.keyword.containerlong}} classic or VPC cluster automatically to increase or decrease the number of worker nodes in the worker pool based on the sizing needs of your scheduled workloads.
 The `ibm-iks-cluster-autoscaler` plug-in is based on the [Kubernetes Cluster-Autoscaler project](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler).
 {: shortdesc}

 Want to autoscale your pods instead?
 Check out [Scaling apps](/docs/containers?topic=containers-update_app#app_scaling).
 {: tip}

-The cluster autoscaler is available for standard clusters that are set up with public network connectivity.
+The cluster autoscaler is available for standard classic and VPC clusters that are set up with public network connectivity.
 If your cluster cannot access the public network, such as a private cluster behind a firewall or a cluster with only the private service endpoint enabled, see [Using the cluster autoscaler for a private network-only cluster](#ca_private_cluster).
 {: important}

 ## Understanding scale-up and scale-down